gunnarmorling/1brc/README.md

 The exact same _measurements.txt_ file is used for evaluating all contenders.

 If you'd like to spin up your own box for testing on Hetzner Cloud, you may find these [set-up scripts](https://github.com/gunnarmorling/cloud-boxes/) (based on Terraform and Ansible) useful.
+It has been reported that instances of the CCX33 machine class can significantly vary in terms of performance, so results are only comparable when obtained from one and the same instance.
 Note this will incur cost you are responsible for, I am not going to pay your cloud bill :)

 ## Prize